aadhyanav/Recipe_ratings_model/README.md

 Therefore, that leaves us with the only categorical variable, which is tags.
 I will be one hot encoding this column to quantify this column so that it can be used as a feature.
 It creates every unique tag as a seperate column which can be included in the predictive model.
 For the other transformations, since there are no more categorical variables to do transformations on, I will be doing a log transformation on the n_steps column because it the data is skewed to the right.
 The log transformation is good for reducing distributions that are skewed to the right.

-Before using a randomforestclassifier to run the pipelines through, I made sure to limit the tree depth to reduce runtime.
-The model had an f-1 score of 88 percent, which is reasonably good, but can definetly be improved upon.
+Before using a RandomForestClassifer to run the pipelines through, I made sure to limit the tree depth to reduce runtime.
+The model had an F-1 score of 88 percent, which is reasonably good, but can definetly be improved upon.
+Considering how this model only uses 3 of the original columns from the dataset, to increase the performance more data can be added that ensures satisfaction.

 ## Final Model